Unlisted Brand • Hesh Amla Powder • Masks

 Age: 44-55 Skin: Combination, Olive Hair: Brunette, Wavy, Fine Eyes: Brown

-I have fine but slightly wavy, coloured hair and I've started using Amla powder as an alternative to one of my twice-weekly pre-shampoo, overnight oil treatments.
-I've been oiling mainly my scalp for over a year now to encourage re-growth where I've had thinning (it's working) but I now want to also encourage my waves as they are a bit on the weak side.
-I've been using the powder (boiled up and strained) as a rinse, leaving it on for 5 to 10 minutes after shampooing.
-I rinse out with lukewarm water, comb through lightly and leave my hair to air-dry.
-My hair is not at all dry after this treatment; it looks and feels almost the same as usual but with a slightly more defined wave.
-No change to my hair colour as it's dark anyway.
-I will update this review in a few months but I would say if you are finding your hair too dry after using it, you really need to know how much to use which is often less than you think (experimenting will tell you), the best way to apply it to your particular hair type i.e. mask, rinse or mist, and if you don't get on with it, just try something else.
+I have fine but slightly wavy, coloured hair and I've started using Amla powder in addition to my pre-shampoo, overnight oil treatments which I do several times a week.
+I've been oiling mainly just my scalp religiously for over a year now to encourage re-growth where I've had thinning (it's working) but I now want to also encourage my waves as they are a bit on the weak side.
+I've been using the powder boiled up and strained as a rinse, applying it just to my roots and allowing it to trickle down the length of my hair.
+I leave it on up to 5 or 10 minutes after shampooing and conditioning just my ends.
+I rinse out with lukewarm water, comb through gently and leave my hair to air-dry.
+My hair is not at all dry after this treatment; it looks and feels almost the same as usual but with a slightly more defined wave and more volume.
+No change to my hair colour if used once a week as it's dark anyway, but I've noticed it darkens it if I step it up to twice a week, probably because I also use an Amla oil blend - and more recently I've also introduced Shikakai oil - for my pre-shampoo treatments.
+Using 100g gives me approx. three litres of strained amla rinse that's concentrated enough for my needs and lasts me about six weeks providing its refrigerated.
+The fact the amla is in powder form doesn't mean it's dead and useless as countless Indian women use it with great results.
+Aside from amla, my favourite 'homemade' rinses are ACV and rosemary and mint.
+I will update this review in a few months but I would say if you are finding your hair too dry after using amla, you really need to know how much to use which is often less than you think (experimenting will tell you), the best way to apply it to your particular hair type i.e. mask or rinse, and if you don't get on with it, just try something else.
+Oh, and I hope you're oiling first, even if it's just for half an hour, otherwise it's likely you WILL find it drying.
 It's cheap so it's no biggie.
+UPDATE: I love this rinse; it's so conditioning on my hair and leaves it really shiny.
+It doesn't leave my hair stiff or drier on the ends (they were dry before I started using it) and it complements my oiling regime perfectly.

 Age: 36-43 Skin: Combination, Dark, Cool Hair: Black, Relaxed, Fine Eyes: Brown